mlettini/harvest-playground/src/index.md

     </li>
     <li class="mb-16">
       <strong>Manage &rarr; More</strong><br>
-      While the navigation grouping helps bridge some IA confusion, the “Manage” section is still problematic.
-By renaming it to “More”, it’s easier to understand the sections within will be similar to nearby sections but not overlap.
+      While the navigation grouping helps bridge some IA confusion, the “Manage” section can still be problematic.
+By renaming it to “More” it’s easier to understand the sections within will be similar to nearby sections.
     </li>
     <li class="mb-16">
       <strong>Consistent headlines</strong><br>
-      Attempting to name (almost) every page in the app.
-This is an IA iteration that can help customers understand where they are and a space for us to link help info.
+      Attempting to name every page in the app.
+This is an IA design that can help customers understand where they are, and offer us a clear space to link education info.
     </li>
     <li class="mb-16">
       <strong>Consistent components</strong><br>